 Jonathan Arkush is a barrister and mediator specialising in property, commercial and probate law.
 He has a part-time judicial position as a deputy Chancery Master in the High Court of England and Wales.

 His communal involvements have included the campaign for Soviet Jewry, chairmanship of his community in Borehamwood & Elstree, chair of the steering group to establish and subsequently chair of governors of Hertsmere Jewish Primary School and vice-chair of the steering group to establish Yavneh College, a Jewish secondary school.

 He was elected Senior Vice President of the Board of Deputies in May 2009 and chaired the Board’s Defence Division for two 3-year terms until 2015.
 His responsibilities included defending the community against anti-Semitism, discrimination and any threat to Jewish faith and practice in the United Kingdom, and to forging deeper understanding between British Jews and other faiths.

-He was elected as President of the Board on 17 May 2015 in a contest in which all three of the Board’s Vice Presidents stood for the office.
+He was elected as President of the Board on 17 May 2015.

 He is married with 3 children and 3 grandchildren.